 - Easy To Use.
 The app-like nature of most SaaS solutions means that you don’t have to invest so much time and money training staff to use features effectively.
 Many services are highly intuitive and self-explanatory.

 Managed services are different.
 While SaaS provides companies with software that they can use over the cloud (with all of the attendant benefits), managed services go a step further and often offer additional support by taking care of both networking and hardware requirements.

 Take SIEM software, for instance.
 SIEM software might be a SaaS if the developer provides it through the cloud, but it doesn’t qualify as a managed service until another third-party company takes over things like monitoring from in-house IT staff.
-A managed security solution, for instance, would not only provide a firm with SIEM software but also have a dedicated SOC with trained analysts processing security logs and events.
+A fully-managed security solution, like BitLyft’s partnership with LogRhythm, would not only provide a firm with SIEM software but also have a dedicated SOC with trained analysts processing security logs and events.

 Customer relationship management tools also provide an excellent example of the difference between SaaS and managed services.
 A company like Salesforce offers CRM as SaaS.
 Salesforce allows companies to access their CRM facilities through cloud portals, charging them a fee depending on the number of users (for instance, the number of customer reps at a real estate agency).
 Salesforce’s CRM services only become managed services when clients outsource tasks like communicating with customers or analyzing CRM data to Salesforce itself.
 Suddenly, SaaS turns into a managed service which takes over the human component.